mikementor/about/dictionary/process.md

 ### Inputs

-> In short: things neccesary to make the action
+> In short: things necessary to make the action

 ### Action / Transformaiton

-> In short: transformation of inputs into outputs
+> In short: the transformation of inputs into outputs

 1. Have  the owner of the action[`what` oк `who` performs]